 Next up, I’d like to address the excuse of, “I don’t need to go to church to be a Christian.”
 I used this one for years.
 And sure, we don’t NEED to go to church to be a Christian, but that attitude in itself goes against Christ’s.
 So instead of saying “I don’t need church,” let’s turn it back around on ourselves.
-As I got closer to Christ WITHOUT church, I had no other option but to finally ask myself, “Why am I really NOT going to church?”
+As I learned more about Christ WITHOUT church, I had no other option but to finally ask myself, “Why am I really NOT going to church?”
 My answer was this: because I don’t like church people.

 According to the Holy Spirit in me, that’s not okay.
-God convicted me of this incorrect mindset, and I immediately knew I needed to get back into church–if not for any other reason than to fight the devil.
+God counseled me away from this incorrect mindset, and I immediately knew I needed to get back into church–if not for any other reason than to fight the devil.
 “Fight the devil?” you might ask.
 Yes, he was heavily influencing my feelings towards self-righteous do-gooders.
 I seriously disliked how I FELT when I got around the people who snubbed their noses at me.
 I was letting THAT have a negative effect on my life.
 And all it really was, was bitterness.
 Again, the Holy Spirit of Christ does not approve of that–and neither does my true self.

 As a Christian I’m supposed to love everyone.
 Yet I had somehow fallen into the pit of seriously disliking Christians AS a Christian.
 And what else is crazy, I developed an OVER-empathy for non-believers—especially those who got picked on by unloving Christians.
 Once again, this was NOT okay with God.
 I’m glad I can chuckle at it now, because that was really bad.
 To overcome this, I began to ask God, “Show me how to love religious people,” and He has.
 This was one of my main reasonings for getting back in church.

 Yes, we can pray at home (or anywhere), we can listen to Christian music and sing along WHILE we’re alone.
 We can even study our Bibles and watch a grace-filled teacher on TV or online, but church attendance is still important because certain people AT that church might need our presence.